bart from the simpsons - traditional animation

 Nathan Kondakis ·

-Cel animation, also known as hand-drawn or traditional animation, is a technique used in the production of animated films or cartoons where each frame is created manually by an artist.
-This method, known as cel based animation, has been a key part of the animation industry for years, contributing to the timeless appeal of classic animated movies.
+Traditional animation, also known as cel animation or hand drawn animation.
+It is a technique used in the production of animated films or cartoons where each frame is created manually by an artist.
+This method, known as cel-based animation, has been a significant part of the animation industry for years.
+It has contributed to the timeless appeal of classic animated movies.

 Cel Animation Process

-To create a cel animation, first, the animator creates a series of pencil sketches, known as the storyboard, to map out the sequence of movements and actions that the character will perform.
-Then, the animator creates detailed line drawings on a transparent sheet of celluloid (or "cel") that corresponds to each frame of the animation.
+To make a cel animation, start by drawing a series of pencil sketches called a storyboard.
+This helps plan out the character's movements and actions.
+The animator draws detailed lines on a clear sheet called a "cel" for each frame of the animation.
 These animation drawings are then hand-coloured using special paints or markers.

-After the cels are painted, they are placed on top of a background image, usually painted on a separate sheet of paper, and photographed frame by frame using a specialized camera.
-When the individual frames are played back in sequence, the illusion of motion is created.
+The cel and background are then photographed frame by frame using a specialised camera.
+When these individual frames are played back in sequence, the illusion of motion is created.
+Music and sound effects are added to enhance the experience.

 Storyboarding